-From first reaction, to diagnosis, to hitting my stride — What I’ve learned from raising a child with food allergies.
+From first reaction, to diagnosis, to hitting my stride — What raising a child with food allergies has helped me learn.

 At 11-months-old I gave him his first forkful of eggs.
 Although he usually took great afternoon naps, I thought the “No-Nap-Today-Mommy” attitude wasn’t necessarily unordinary behavior for my soon-to-be 1-year-old.
 But when he started to look at me funny, and pull on his ears, the red flag went up.
 As I laid him down to change his diaper, he looked me right in the eye, and started to chatter his teeth.
 Adrenaline pumping, I scooped him up, grabbed my keys and headed to the car.
 We made it to the clinic just before the vomit started.